Solutions Take Centre Stage at COP30, Marking a New Era of Accelerated Climate Action. Read it here.

 MOTIVATIONS

-The initiative emerged after the catastrophic floods in Pakistan in August 2022 which submerged one-third of the country, displacing 33 million people and destroying 2.8 million hectares of cropland.
-In response, Maha mobilized communities in Thatta, Sindh, in collaboration with Indus Earth Trust, to pilot a floating raft system designed to ensure continuous farming even when conventional land-based agriculture is impossible.
+“Agri-Belts emerged after the catastrophic floods in Pakistan in August 2022, which submerged one-third of the country, displaced 33 million people and destroyed 2.8 million hectares of cropland.
+Headlines cast water as an adversary, with rehabilitation efforts and philanthropic initiatives centred on keeping it at bay and channelling monsoon runoff rather than working with its natural course.
+In response, I, in collaboration with an NGO, mobilized communities in Thatta, Sindh, to pilot a floating raft system that allows continuous farming even when land-based agriculture becomes impossible.

 IMPACT

-• Mobilized local communities to adopt climate-smart agricultural techniques and formalise indigenous knowledge into disaster management practices.
+Mobilized local communities to adopt climate-smart agricultural techniques for waterlogged land and helped formalize Indigenous knowledge into disaster-management practices.

 CHALLENGES